TheEEBQuarterly/theeebquarterly.github.io/pages/about_us.md

 ---

-The EEB Quarterly is a digital publication in the style of a general-interest magazine made by and for graduate students in the department of Ecology and Evolutionary Biology at the University of Toronto.
+The EEB Quarterly is a digital publication in the style of a general-interest magazine made by and for graduate students in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 The Quarterly consists of a Newsletter and a Features portion.
 Our mission is two-fold: